Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 These birds have developed the ability to tolerate the high summer desert temperatures without needing a source of drinking water.
 They get moisture from their carnivorous diet of mice, birds, and reptiles.

-It is believed that American Kestrels in the wild have a life span of 2-5 years.
+It is believed that American Kestrels in the wild have a life span of 2 to 5 years.

 The American Kestrel is still widespread and abundant.
 However, loss of open space due to construction has sharply reduced nesting and foraging habitat in some areas.
 Electrical lines, wind farms, collisions with vehicles, poisoning, shooting, and trapping are among the dangers for these birds.
 Researchers are now concerned that mobile phone antenna towers may be an added danger.